kubernetes/enhancements/keps/sig-node/20191025-image-pull-progress.md

 ### Kubernetes API additions

+The required API will be deployed via a Custom Resource Definition (CRD), which can be enabled via a feature gate.
+The definition applies cluster wide, whereas a single custom resource will be created on a per-node basis.
+This means that one custom resource gets managed per node, which contains the list of images and their current pull progress/status.

-The already existing kubelet `imageManager` events `PullingImage`, `PulledImage` and `FailedToPullImage` will be re-used and extended with the additional metadata provided by the CRI.
-This means that the container will still reside in `ContainerStateWaiting` during the image pull, but the events regarding the image pull process will be thrown periodically.
-The amount of how often the kubelet throws this event should be configurable in a range between 1s and 1min.
+The kubelet updates the Custom Resources during an image pull, which indicate the pull progress per container image.
+The amount of how often the kubelet updates the resources are configurable in a range between 1s and 1min.

 To reduce the impact of the added feature, a kubelet configuration option will be added which is (for now) disabled per default.
 This option completely avoids